 Your salon could provide benefits such as:

 There are many different reasons why an employee may need time off from work and it is your responsibility as an employer to provide different types or paid and unpaid leave to suit these situations.

 Your salon’s policies for time off could include holidays and vacations, sick leave, jury duty, maternity leave, bereavement leave, medical and disability leave, personal or medical leave, and leave for military service.

 Regardless of the type of leave, make sure you clearly define which kinds of situations fall under which types of leaves and the procedures to apply for leave.

 You may also want to specify how many days of paid and unpaid leave different types of employees are entitled to.

 Salon owners in the US may have a booth rental system in place for individual hairstylists.
 As the salon owner, you may want to set some guidelines for these independent professionals that are not your employees.
 These standards may include rules that help create a uniform appearance and procedures for conflict resolution between different parties.

 This can greatly enhance the working relationship of those who rent a booth and increase positive customer perception.
 For more information, please check out the commission stylist employee handbook sample at the end of this page.

 There could be different occasions for your company to reimburse employees for expenses, for example in business events, further education, or unforeseen circumstances.

-While international telephone calls may require prior approval from a supervisor, transportation expenses for late night shifts may need to be reimbursed afterwards.
+While international telephone calls may require prior approval from a supervisor, transportation expenses for late-night shifts may need to be reimbursed afterward.
 Make sure there are clear procedures in place to approve or claim expenses.